ProvableHQ/welcome/documentation/concepts/03A_transaction_fees.md

 # Transactions Fees

 A **transaction fee** is a fee that is required in order to process a transaction on the Aleo network.
-Currently, there are three types of transaction fees that correspond to each transaction type: **deploy** and **execute**.
+Currently, there are two types of transaction fees that correspond to each transaction type: **deploy** and **execute**.

 ## Aleo Credits Demonination Table